 Specifically, the Arizona immigration law has two components that threaten to create a divide between local police officers and the immigrant communities in Arizona and thus impede the task of policing in Arizona.
 First, the law provides that "[f]or any lawful stop, detention or arrest" made "in the enforcement of any other law or ordinance of a county, city or town or this State" the local police officer "shall" make a reasonable attempt to determine the immigration status of the person if there is reasonable suspicion that the person is an alien and unlawfully present in the United States.
 Ariz.
 Rev. Stat. § 11-1051(B).
-Hence, whenever police officers respond to a call of suspicious activity or disorderly conduct, they must, as a matter of course, investigate the immigration status of any suspects they encounter if there is reasonable suspicion that the person is here illegally.
-14 Second, the Arizona immigration law makes the willful failure to register or to carry an alien registration document, as required by federal immigration law, a state crime.
-Ariz.
-Rev. Stat. § 13-1509(A).
-In doing so, the law sends a clear message to the public that local police officers have the authority-indeed, the obligation-to investigate the status of any individual they encounter if they have reason to believe the person may not be properly registered or is not carrying proof of registration.
+Hence, whenever police officers respond to a call of suspicious activity or disorderly conduct, they must, as a matter of course, investigate the immigration status of any suspects they encounter if there is reasonable suspicion that the person is taking on the additional role of enforcing immigration laws would jeopardize those relationships and create unneeded tension in our community.") (quoting Tucson Police Chief Richard Miranda); id. ("Police agencies in California have worked very hard over the years to gain the confidence of their diverse population.

-In immigrant communities, these provisions will discourage individuals from reporting suspicious activity or even a crime out of fear that doing so may trigger an immigration confidence of their diverse population.
 We deal with immigrants from all over the world, many who are steeped in beliefs and practices that alienate them from law enforcement. . . .
 By turning police into immigration agents, all of our agency's efforts to gain the trust of immigrants-both legal and illegal-would be undermined as immigrants would be discouraged from coming forward to report crimes and suspicious activity.") (quoting Newark Police Chief Ray Samuels).